Creativity and Mental Illness, Bipolar Disorder and the Arts

 Note: The following person’s account of his/her personal experience has been published with his/her consent to support the mission of The Clay Center for Young Healthy Minds, and let others in similar situations not feel so alone.

-Intro and outro music written and performed by Dr. Gene Beresin.
+Podcast music written and performed by Dr. Gene Beresin.

 Being related to a famous person is somewhere between a cruel joke and a minor distraction.
 My father was immensely talented and worked very hard at his writing, but the degree of his success was a fantastically unlikely bit of luck.
 There are lots of talented, hard-working artists who don’t make it.